fbpx

 Looking for footprints…one of the original four - Goupil Camp Ondessonk Fire Ring

 Campers pass right by the last two cabins in the original unit.
-When walking to the Lodge Ceremony campers go across a little bridge and walk a bit and go through a split in the rocks.
+When walking to the Lodge Ceremony, campers went across a little bridge and walked a bit and went through a split in the rocks.
 The cabins Europe and Asia were between the road and the split.
-When I walk to the ceremony now, my mind still sees the glimmer of these cabins in the torch-lit path to the Council Ring.

 Camp Ondessonk Lake Echon 1960